We are really in an unprecedented time with a lack of answers, certainty and control, and there is no end in sight.

 Social isolation is one major risk factor for anxiety and depression, and it can take a toll on someone’s mental health and in turn their physical health.

 The answer is simple, but the process may not be.
-We must find a way remain socially connected while social distancing.
-Seniors are already socially vulnerable, so now, more than ever, we must get creative in staying socially connected.
+We must find a way to remain socially connected while social distancing.
+Seniors are already socially vulnerable so now, more than ever, we must get creative in staying socially connected.
 Luckily, technology gives us many options.

-“Staying engaged with others is important,” Masterpiece Living President Dr. Roger Landry said.
-“I believe that online is a terrific way to stay engaged and build relationships.
+“Staying engaged with others is important," said Dr. Roger Landry, president of Masterpiece Living.
+"I believe that online is a terrific way to stay engaged and build relationships.
 Social media can bring people together.”

 It’s just as important to protect ourselves mentally as it is physically.
 We need to focus on maintaining social connections while reducing physical contact in order to stay healthy.